btxLithium/perps-funding-fee-calculator/README.md

 1. Retrieves the latest funding rates from Binance and Bitget APIs
 2. Adds only new data to the existing JSON files
 3. Commits and pushes the changes back to the repository

-You can also manually trigger the update workflow from the "Actions" tab in the GitHub repository.

 ## Donations